Noble-Lab/lda_matrix_prior/README.md

 The main entry point to the jar file is the class: `org.rhwlab.lda.cache.matrix.LDA_CommandLine`.
 After unzipping the dist.zip file, the program can be run with:

-`java -jar  “your_directory”/dist/LatentDirichletAllocation.jar [options]`
+`java -jar  “your_directory”/dist/LatentDirichletAllocation.jar [entry point] [options]`

 ## Using the package on a simple example

-Download the files <span style="color:blue">**ADD THE LINKS FOR FILES HERE**</span>.
-These files include downsampled versions of the Ma *et al* (2020) data.
+The example data are available in the `data` folder in the github page.
 The reference and target data are both samples from this dataset, although in practice you may want to use data from different sources.
-Here, the reference dataset has 1000 cells and the target data set has 100 cells, each with 1000 genes.
+These files include downsampled versions of the Ma *et al* 2020 data.
+There is a medium-sized example data set and a small-sized example data set available.
+In the medium data, the reference dataset has 1000 cells and the target data set has 100 cells, each with 20,000 genes.
+We use the medium data for our examples, but the small data set can be used for quicker results.
 The data is stored in a sparse matrix format, called a `.bow` file, which stands for "bag of words."
 The first line of each bow file is the number of cells in the data set (number of rows in the matrix).
 The second line is the number of genes / peak regions (number of columns in the matrix).
-The third line is a filler line, and is by default set to 1000.
-(FIXME: Not sure what it means to set a line to 1000. --Bill)
+The third line is a line that is not used by the Java program, and can be set to any number.

 1. Start by running the LDA algorithm on the reference data using a uniform prior, as follows:

-    `java -cp LDA-master/dist/LatentDirichletAllocation.jar org.rhwlab.lda.cache.matrix.LDA_CommandLine -ib reference_small.bow -out uniform_ref -t 15 -v 1 -lda -maxLike -alpha 3 -beta 800 -ldaIterations 1000 -seed 23`
+    `java -cp LDA-master/dist/LatentDirichletAllocation.jar org.rhwlab.lda.cache.matrix.LDA_CommandLine -ib data/reference_medium.bow -out uniform_ref -t 15 -v 1 -lda -maxLike -alpha 3 -beta 800 -ldaIterations 1000 -seed 23`

     This command takes in the `reference.bow` file and applies LDA to it.
 It puts the output into a folder called uniform_ref (`-out` option), uses 15 topics (`-t` option), gives verbosity level at 1 (`-v` option), runs LDA (`-LDA` option), uses the maximum likelihood option (`-maxLike` option), sets $c_\alpha$ to be 3 (`-alpha` option), sets the $c_\beta$ parameter to be 800 (`-beta` option), sets the number of iterations to be 1000 (`-ldaIterations` option), and sets a seed (`-seed` option).

 2. Create a prior using the result of the LDA on the reference data.
 We can use the file make_priors.py to read in the the output, add a small pseudocount to avoid 0 counts, normalize each row to sum to 1 (the required format for the matrix prior), and create a file in a format compatible with the matrix prior functionality of the package.
 We use the command

-    `python src/make_priors.py uniform_ref/reference_small_topics15_alpha3.000_beta800.000/MaxLikelihoodWordTopicCounts.txt prior.txt 15`
+    `python src/make_priors.py uniform_ref/reference_medium_topics15_alpha3.000_beta800.000/MaxLikelihoodWordTopicCounts.txt prior.txt 15`

-    This results are stored in an output file called `prior.txt` that contains the prior that can be used for FIXME?
+    This results are stored in an output file called `prior.txt` that contains the prior in a format that can be input into the Java program on the command line.

 3. Use the matrix prior method to analyze the target data, as follows:

-    `java -cp LDA-master/dist/LatentDirichletAllocation.jar org.rhwlab.lda.cache.matrix.LDA_CommandLine -ib target_small.bow -out output -t 15 -v 1 -lda -maxLike -alpha 3 -betaFile prior.txt -beta 1000 -ldaIterations 1000 -seed 723`
+    `java -cp LDA-master/dist/LatentDirichletAllocation.jar org.rhwlab.lda.cache.matrix.LDA_CommandLine -ib data/target_medium.bow -out output -t 15 -v 1 -lda -maxLike -alpha 3 -betaFile prior.txt -beta 1000 -ldaIterations 1000 -seed 723`

 4. Run the LDA algorithm on the target data using a uniform prior.
 This will allow us to compare the results with when a reference matrix prior is used.
 We use the following command

-    `java -cp LDA-master/dist/LatentDirichletAllocation.jar org.rhwlab.lda.cache.matrix.LDA_CommandLine -ib target_small.bow -out uniform_target -t 15 -v 1 -lda -maxLike -alpha 3 -beta 800 -ldaIterations 1000 -seed 23`
+    `java -cp LDA-master/dist/LatentDirichletAllocation.jar org.rhwlab.lda.cache.matrix.LDA_CommandLine -ib data/target_medium.bow -out uniform_target -t 15 -v 1 -lda -maxLike -alpha 3 -beta 800 -ldaIterations 1000 -seed 23`

 ## Visualizing the results in Python

 We can now use Python to visualize the results from the simple analysis.
-We will be using UMAP, a dimensionality reduction tool (McInnes *et al*, 2018) to reduce the output from the 15 output topic dimensions to 2 dimensions for visualization.
+We will be using UMAP, a dimensionality reduction tool (McInnes *et al*, 2018) to reduce the output from the 15 topic dimensions to 2 dimensions for visualization.

+We use the following versions of packages:

+`UMAP Version: 0.5.1
+Numpy Version: 1.19.1
+Matplotlib.pyplot Version: 3.4.2)
+Seaborn: 0.11.1`

 ```python
 import umap